 Polar Night & Day

 In June and July of the following year, we went back to the same classes.
-Our cameras had hung outside for 6 months now: from the first part of our workshop around the winter solstice (21st december) until the summer solstice (21st june) and the second part of our workshop.
+Our cameras had hung outside for 6 months now: from the first part of our workshop around the winter solstice (21st december) until the summer solstice (21st june) recording the trajectory of the sun on the horizon for 6 months!
 It was time to look at the results!
-In order for the pupils to understand what we would be seeing on the developed pictures, we went through the reason behind Arctic day and night once again.
-In order to better understand the suntracks on the pictures, we looked at a short video depicting one lower sun track and a higher one.
-The first one showing how the sun is lower in winter, and the second how it is higher up in summer.

 This project was supported by SCRIPT.
 We also want to thank the municipalities of Frisange, Schengen, Gonderange, Remich and Echternach for letting us realise our workshops in their schools.
 Not to forget Paradox 8 Studios from Mertert who developped the pictures for us.